Road Improvements: Hipkins Road

 Improvements

-A new water main is being installed underground.
-The chicanes are being removed and sidewalks, curb, gutter, new asphalt and streetlights will be installed.
-A new roundabout will go in at the North Way and Hipkins intersection.
+A new water main was installed underground.
+The chicanes were removed and sidewalks, curb, gutter, new asphalt and streetlights installed.
+A new roundabout was placed at the North Way and Hipkins intersection.

-The improvements will tie into the pedestrian and street improvements completed in July 2023 on Angle Lane and Elwood Drive.
+The improvements tied into the pedestrian and street improvements completed in July 2023 on Angle Lane and Elwood Drive.

 back to top